Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

 In connection with criteria E1 and F1, which recommend adapting the operational boundary to the associative profile, it is also relevant to present the association's emissions profile according to an adapted nomenclature, in addition to the standard Bilan Carbone® nomenclature.
-Thus, for the presentation of results, it is interesting to distinguish certain categories specific to associative functioning, such as emissions related to volunteers, to beneficiaries, and to the association's day-to-day operations.
-This approach offers an operational view of the contributions of each type of stakeholder to the association's overall emissions.
+Thus, for the restitution of results, it is interesting to distinguish certain categories specific to associative functioning, such as emissions related to volunteers, beneficiaries, and the routine functioning of the association.
+This approach offers an operational view of each type of stakeholder's contribution to the association's overall emissions.

 Transition Plan